Integrated Healthcare Psychology Internship

 Services include: Primary care for all ages, women’s health, mental health and substance abuse recovery services for all ages, Medication Assisted Treatment (MAT) for alcohol and opioid use, psychiatry, care management, chronic disease management, laboratory services, prevention, health promotion, and wellness.

-In their primary rotation in a Wheeler Health and Wellness Center, interns will be designated as Integrated Healthcare Psychology Interns (IHPIs).
+In their primary rotation in the Walkama Family Wellness Center, interns will be designated as Integrated Healthcare Psychology Interns (IHPIs).
 In this role, interns will function as behavioral health specialists within a fully integrated, multidisciplinary healthcare setting designed to promote whole person wellness.
 IHPIs will have the opportunity to develop rapid assessment, consultation, and brief intervention skills within the primary care context, working side by side and collaboratively with other health disciplines.
 The IHPI will play a primary role in engaging patients in following through with medical recommendations and with health-promoting activities by identifying and addressing behavioral health or interpersonal factors that impact patient follow-through.
 IHPIs also will provide behavioral health and substance misuse screenings to primary care patients as a way of promoting early detection of potential concerns, and offering preventative education, brief intervention and/or referral to specialty care or connection to supportive resources and services.

 In addition to this consultative role within the primary care context, interns will provide a full range of traditional behavioral health assessment and intervention services, treatment for substance misuse and dual diagnosis, and participate in training and supervision in a range of evidence-based and research supported therapeutic interventions and modalities as part of the primary rotation at the Wheeler Health and Wellness Center.